-These switches let you add expansion modules into the switches as needed, giving you flexibility if your network needs change.
+Modular switches let you add expansion modules into the switches as needed, giving you flexibility if your network needs change.
 Examples of expansion modules are application-specific (such as firewall, wireless, or network analysis) and modules for additional interfaces, power supplies, or cooling fans.
-Cisco Catalyst 9400 and Catalyst 6500 and 6800 are good examples of modular switches.

 The fixed configuration switch category is further broken down into unmanaged switches, smart switches, and managed L2 and L3 switches.